Activating the Scoby

 Signs the Rehydration Process is Complete

-Allow the scoby to rehydrate for 30 days.
+Allow the scoby to rehydrate for the full 30 days.

-Once your kombucha scoby has finished rehydrating it is time to use it to make your first batch of kombucha tea.
-You may drink, bottle, or discard the kombucha from the rehydration.
-(We recommend using vinegar again in the first batch after rehydration.)
-Click here to view our comprehensive instructions and how-to video for making kombucha.
+Once your kombucha scoby has finished rehydrating it is time to make your first batch of kombucha tea.
+You may consume the kombucha from the rehydration batch.
+Please follow the instructions included with your kombucha tea starter culture to make the next batch of kombucha.

 For additional information on kombucha tea starter cultures or any of our other products, contact us today via Live Chat, e-mail, or phone.